 - Urban designer

 For construction management jobs entry-level positions can also vary.
-Depending on location, job seekers may find numerous management opportunities open to them as construction management jobs entry level positions.
-Elsewhere, the entry-level construction management degree jobs will look more like operations specialist, assistant positions, property inspectors, and lower tier technicians.
+Depending on location, job seekers may find numerous management opportunities open to them as construction management jobs entry-level positions.
+Elsewhere, the entry-level construction management degree jobs will look more like operations specialists, assistant positions, property inspectors, and lower-tier technicians.

-Job titles in construction management have an important role.
-Construction job title hierarchy is a real thing, and the job titles in construction management can change depending on the jobs the construction manager takes on.
+If you don’t know what to do with a construction management degree, keep in mind that job titles in construction management have an important role.
+Construction job title hierarchy is a real thing, and the job titles in construction management can change depending on the careers with a construction management degree the construction manager takes on.

 For example, the title of senior construction manager can represent the highest tier in the construction job title hierarchy.
 Yet, a construction manager without that senior designation can sit at the middle level of the hierarchy.